If I had My Way You’d Have Your Way

 Really, Is There Such A Thing As Love At First Sight?

-Posted by Frankly Francis on August 7, 2010 under Personal | Be the First to Comment
+Posted by Frankly Francis on August 7, 2010 under Personal | Read the First Comment

 Well, I’m here to tell you that from personal experience, the answer is yes.